First, a few quick questions and answers about the Umbria Jazz Festival:

 So what is the Umbria Jazz Festival?

-Of all the festivals that happen throughout the year in Perugia, the Umbria Jazz Festival is my favourite.
+Of all the festivals that happen throughout the year in Perugia, like EuroChocolate, Umbria Jazz Festival is my favourite.
+A close second is the Journalism festival in April.

 While it isn’t unusual for a city to host a jazz festival, I’ve never seen one envelope a city the way Umbria Jazz takes over Perugia.